 - Milan to Rome: 3.5 to 4.5h (on the Frecciarossa, the high speed train)

-Arriving in Milan:
+Arriving in Milan

 Train stations in Italy have offices where you can stow your luggage for a few hours, freeing you up to walk around the city.
 Once you disembark your train, follow the signs to Deposito Bagagli.
-You can leave your bags here for a fee, 6 € for the first 5 hours per piece of luggage.
+You can leave your bags here for a small fee.
 You will be given a deposit slip…don’t lose it!

 From the train station, take the metro to Santa Maria delle Grazie for your scheduled viewing of the “Last Supper.”
-Remember to arrive 20 minutes before your appointment.
+Remember to arrive 30 minutes before your appointment.

 The restaurants inside the Galleria look fabulous, but if these are outside of your price range, we found many smaller restaurants on the streets behind the Galleria.